rukshn/rukshn/README.md

 Welcome to my GitHub profile ✨

-I'm Rukshan, currently following my MSc in Health Informatics or so I've been told.
+I'm Rukshan, currently following my MSc in Health Informatics.(c

-Meanwhile I'm working on HyperTables an open-source project to create a UI for databases to easily perfom CURD actions inspired by AirTable and Excel.
+Meanwhile I'm working on HyperTables an open-source project to create a UI for databases to easily perfom CURD actions inspired by AirTable and Excel (Currently on code block).

 https://github.com/rukshn/hypertables